Student Accident Reporting Guidelines

 - If the condition being treated was a bloodborne exposure then the staff should complete the appropriate areas within Health office.

 - If the injury/illness is of a serious nature and has the potential to become a liability claim then the school staff should conduct an investigation.
 This would include written statements from any staff member or even students that may have been present or have knowledge regarding the cause.
-This information should be sent to Risk and Environmental Services.
+This information should be sent to Risk Management.

-- If the injury occurs during an after school activity, field trip, or other CCSD organized activity and treatment isn't provided by the Health Office then a Report of Student Injury Form must be completed immediately and forwarded to Risk and Environmental Services.
+- If the injury occurs during an after school activity, field trip, or other CCSD organized activity and treatment isn't provided by the Health Office then a Report of Student Injury Form must be completed immediately and forwarded to Risk Management.

 - If a parent asks questions regarding payment of medical bills or responsibility for the accident then they should be referred to the Liability Claims Section for further information at 702-799-0048 Ext.
 5613.
 They can also complete a claim form and mail it to the address listed on the form to file a claim.

 - If a parent requests information regarding the child’s visit to the health office then they can complete the Request for Student Health Office Information Form.
-Send the form to Risk and Environmental Services and a report will be generated and sent to the parent.
+Send the form to Risk Management and a report will be generated and sent to the parent.

 Most Commonly Asked Questions Regarding Student Accidents

 What should I do if a medication error is discovered?
 Treat the child accordingly.
-If side effects are severe call 911 and Risk and Environmental Services at 702-799-0048.
+If side effects are severe call 911 and Risk Management at 702-799-0048.
 Document the error according to the current procedures.

 What should I do in the case of a bloodborne pathogen exposure?
 In the event of an exposure to a student, you must document the exposure in the system.
 Indicate all pertinent information.
 Call the parents of the students involved and explain the situation.
 Never give out names of other students.
 We do not pay for testing and we cannot force a parent to have their child tested.
 If you need any follow-up information or assistance regarding exposures, please call Health Services at 702-799-7443.

-* Please refer any employee exposures to the appropriate Employee Triage Nurse at 702-799-6877.
+* Please refer any employee exposures to the appropriate Employee Nurse Liason at 702-799-6877.

 What do I do if a parent requests a copy of a student accident report?
 Ask the parent to complete the Request for Student Health Office Information.
-Send the request form to Risk and Environmental Services either by school mail or fax, 702-799-2995.
+Send the request form to Risk Management either by email to email@example.com, school mail, or fax, 702-799-2995.
 We will process the request and mail the information to the parent.
 Please ask them to allow at least 48 hours to process the request.